Zaniomanskaja Synagogue

+Description

-The building was 28.5 meters long, 19 meters wide and 12.5 meters high.
+The synagogue building was 28.5 m long, 19 m wide and 12.5 m high.
 There was a separate section for women in the northern and southern part of the ground floor and in the gallery.

 The walls were richly decorated with biblical verses and prayers.
-The vault was especially richly decorated.
 Following the example of Polish landowners' seats, at the façade there were corner alcoves, often used in synagogues in the mid-18th century.

 In the interbellum period (1918–1939), Professor Oskar Sosnowski from the Department of Architecture of the Polytechnic of Warsaw and photographer and art historian Szymon Zajczyk directed architects to create extensive documentation of the wooden synagogues.
 They created architectural drawings, replica paintings, and photographs.
 Much of this project was destroyed during World War II but a substantial amount survived.

 The synagogue in Grodno was measured and photographed in 1928.
-Today that documentation is all that remain of it.